 A Canadian Space Telescope

-The Cosmological Advanced Survey Telescope for Optical and uv Research (CASTOR) is a proposed Canadian Space Agency (CSA) mission that would image the skies at ultraviolet (UV) and blue-optical wavelength regions.
-Operating close to its diffraction limit (the best possible angular resolution achievable for a mirror of a given size), the 1m CASTOR telescope would have a spatial resolution similar to the Hubble Space Telescope (HST), but would cover a field of view about one hundred times larger.
+The Cosmological Advanced Survey Telescope for Optical and uv Research (CASTOR) is a proposed Canadian Space Agency (CSA) mission that would image the skies at ultraviolet (UV) and blue-optical wavelengths.
+Operating close to its diffraction limit (the best possible angular resolution achievable by a mirror of a given size), the 1m CASTOR telescope would have a spatial resolution similar to the Hubble Space Telescope (HST), but would cover a field of view about one hundred times larger.

-The origins of CASTOR mission concept can be traced back to 2010.
+The origin of CASTOR mission concept can be traced back to 2010.
 That year, the Canadian astronomical community released its "Long Range Plan" for the period 2010 to 2020.
-That report, Unveiling the Cosmos: A Vision for Canadian Astronomy, outlined the broad goals and directions of astronomy research in Canada.
-Aiming to identify research priorities and focus economic resources in a way that maximizes scientific impact, the LRP report noted that "...
+The report, entitled Unveiling the Cosmos: A Vision for Canadian Astronomy, outlined the broad goals and directions of astronomy research in Canada.
+Aiming to identify research priorities and focus economic resources in a way that maximizes scientific impact, the 2010 LRP report noted that "...
 Canadian space astronomy technology has reached the point that [Canada] could [now] lead a large space astronomy mission."

 The report concluded that the highest priority in Canadian space astronomy was "...significant involvement in the next generation of dark energy missions — ESA‘s Euclid, or the NASA’s WFIRST mission, or a Canadian-led mission, the Canadian Space Telescope (CST)."